nazdash/nazdash.github.io/_posts/2021-01-11-what-is-a-gas-fee.md

 EVM is what defines the rules for computing a new valid state from block to block.

-There're two types of accounts in Ethereum:\
+There're two types of accounts in Ethereum:
-a) Account managed by a human\
+- Account managed by a human
-b) Account managed by a program (i.e. smart contract)
+- Account managed by a program (i.e. smart contract)

 Both types of accounts can:
 - Receive, hold and send ETH and tokens